SuperTonic2/muslib/pages/locations.md

 ## Browse Locations

 Use this word cloud visualization to browse locations.
 Word size is determined by frequency and all words link to a corresponding collection search.

+This word cloud includes terms that appear in the following metadata fields:

+* Location

+Location headings are taken from the [Getty Thesaurus of Geographic Names (TGN)](https://www.getty.edu/research/tools/vocabularies/tgn/) and this repository's [Local Locations Controlled Vocabulary](https://supertonic2.github.io/muslib/tech.html#local-locations).